LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

             m = z
 ```

-And here’s a vectorized version
+And here is a vectorised version

 ```{code-cell} ipython3
 :hide-output: false